Corbin Burnes: 2021

 Burnes struck out 40 batters without issuing a walk in his first four starts of 2021, an unprecedented four game stretch for an MLB starting pitcher.
-On May 13, Burnes set the MLB record for the most strikeouts to begin a season before issuing a walk, with 58, surpassing the previous record held by Kenley Jansen.
+On May 13, Burnes set the MLB record for the most strikeouts to begin a season before issuing a walk, with 58, surpassing the previous record of 51, held by Kenley Jansen.
+Burnes was named to the 2021 MLB All-Star Game.
 On August 12, Burnes tied an MLB record after striking out 10 consecutive batters in a game against the Chicago Cubs.

 On September 11, Burnes pitched the first eight innings of a combined no-hitter with Josh Hader against the Cleveland Indians, in which he struck out 14 batters.
 He held a perfect game until a seventh-inning walk to Myles Straw.
 Burnes finished the 2021 season with an 11–5 record and led the major leagues in ERA (2.43), strikeouts per nine innings (12.6), home runs per nine innings (0.4), and strikeout-to-walk ratio (6.88).
 He won the National League Cy Young Award, becoming the third Brewers pitcher to win the award.
 He was also named to the first 2021 All-MLB Team as a starting pitcher.

-Making his 2021 postseason debut, Burnes was selected as the starter for Game 1 of the NLDS against the Atlanta Braves.
-Burnes pitched 6 shutout innings, striking out 6 in the process.
-He was not credited with the win, however, as he battled in a tight pitchers' duel with Atlanta's Charlie Morton.
-Milwaukee would, however, win the game 2–1.
+Burnes was selected as the starter for Game 1 of the 2021 NLDS against the Atlanta Braves.
+Burnes pitched six shutout innings, striking out six.

 2022

 On March 22, 2022, Burnes signed a $6.5 million contract with the Brewers, avoiding salary arbitration.
+The Brewers named Burnes their Opening Day starting pitcher.
+He was named to the 2022 MLB All-Star Game.

-In 2022 he was 12–8 with a 2.94 ERA in 202 innings, and struck out a league-high 243 batters.
+In 2022, Burnes was 12–8 with a 2.94 ERA in 202 innings, and struck out a league-high 243 batters.
 On defense, he had a .961 fielding percentage.
 He was a finalist for the NL Gold Glove Award at pitcher, but it was won for the third straight season by Max Fried.

+2023

+Burnes went to salary arbitration with the Brewers, with the arbiter choosing the $10.01 million salary requested by the Brewers, rather than the $10.75 million requested by Burnes.
+He said that the process "definitely hurt" his relationship with the franchise.
+Burnes started for the Brewers on Opening Day.
+In 32 starts for Milwaukee, he posted a 10–8 record and 3.39 ERA with 200 strikeouts, and was named an All–Star for the third straight season.

+Baltimore Orioles (2024)

+On February 1, 2024, the Brewers traded Burnes to the Baltimore Orioles in exchange for DL Hall, Joey Ortiz, and a compensatory draft pick.
+Burnes made 32 starts for the Orioles in 2024, pitching to a 2.92 ERA and a 15-9 record with 181 strikeouts across 1941⁄3 innings pitched.
+He also made his fourth consecutive All-Star team.

+After the 2024 season, Burnes became a free agent.
+The Orioles extended the qualifying offer of $21.05 million for the 2025 season to Burnes, but he declined.